nekromoff/kde-migrant/README.md

 A single file browser and command-line script that allows you to backup your full or partial KDE configuration including apps, dotfiles and any customizations.
 It works for KDE Plasma widgets as well.

-It create a ZIP file that you can transfer to a different computer to unzip it.
+It creates a ZIP file that you can transfer to a different computer to unzip it.

 ## 1. Backup configuration in browser
 1. Select user to backup